Part of speech: verb

-The Middle English term disport comes from the Old French word “desporter” with the literal translation of “carry away.”
-If you just get too excited and get carried away with yourself, that’s the perfect depiction of the verb disport.
+The Middle English term "disport" comes from the Old French word "desporter," with the literal translation of "carry away."
+If you get too excited and get carried away with yourself, that’s the perfect depiction of the verb "disport."

 Did you Know?

-Not all words from Middle English are recognizable today, but disport has held the same playful meaning as it did when Chaucer used it.
+Not all words from Middle English are recognizable today, but "disport" still holds the same playful meaning as it did when Chaucer used it.
 Can you translate this line from “The Merchant’s Tale”?
 “Dooth hym disport — he is a gentil man.”